 Individual properties beneath a section appear as:

 In this step, you'll set up the Proxy's primary authenticator — the system which will validate users' existing passwords.
+The primary authentication source for Duo LDAP must be another LDAP directory.
 In most cases, this means configuring the Proxy to communicate with Active Directory.

 The password corresponding to

 The LDAP distinguished name (DN) of an Active Directory/LDAP container or organizational unit (OU) containing all of the users you wish to permit to log in.
 For example: